humulla/di-workshop-09-files/README.md

 answer the following questions:

 - **What is JSON?**
+Javascript Object Notation
 - **What’s it used for?**
+JSON is used for serializing and transmitting structure data over a network connection
 - **What does it look like?**
+Data Objects
-- **Where have we seen it before?**
+- **Where have we seen it before?** package lock.json
 Take a look at `shopping-basket.json` and familiarise yourself with it's contents.
 This is JSON data for a shopping cart.
 It is an object with one attribute - `basket`.
 Basket is an _array of objects_.
 Each object in the array